xiaoyelulu/xView2_baseline_test/README.md

---input_dir                            path to xBD data --output_dir                           existing path to an output directory --output_dir_csv                       path to where you want train.csv and test.csv to be saved --val_split_pct                        a decimal number between 0.0 and 1.0 for the split percentage in validation set
+--input_dir                            path to xBD data --output_dir                           existing path to an output directory --output_dir_csv                       path to where you want train.csv and test.csv to be saved --val_split_pct                        a decimal number between 0.0 and 1.0 for the split percentage in validation set 验证集的比例

 ```